curlsli/webpack-book/docs/en/developing/01_getting_started.md

 You can execute this kind of scripts through *npm run* and you can use *npm run* anywhere within your project.
 If you run the command as is, it gives you the listing of available scripts.

-T> There are shortcuts like *npm start* and *npm test*.
+> There are shortcuts like *npm start* and *npm test*.
 You can run these directly without *npm run* although that works too.
 For those in a hurry, you can use *npm t* to run your tests.

-T> To go one step further, set up system level aliases using the `alias` command in your terminal configuration.
+> To go one step further, set up system level aliases using the `alias` command in your terminal configuration.
 You could map `nrb` to `npm run build` for instance.

-{pagebreak}

 ## `HtmlWebpackPlugin` Extensions